Equinox 2025: What Is an Equinox?

 • On an equinox, the Earth’s axis is tilted neither toward nor away from the Sun, so both hemispheres receive nearly equal amounts of light.
 On a solstice, one of the Earth’s hemispheres is tilted the most toward the Sun.
 As a result, one hemisphere experiences the least amount of sunlight while the other enjoys the most of it.

-Is the September equinox the first day of fall?
+Is the March equinox the first day of spring?

-The September equinox is the beginning of the fall in the Northern Hemisphere, which can be between September 21 and 24, depending on the year and your time zone.
-In the Southern Hemisphere, the fall begins with the March equinox between March 19 and 21.
+The March equinox marks the beginning of astronomical spring in the Northern Hemisphere and occurs between March 19 and 21, depending on the year and your time zone.
+In the Southern Hemisphere, spring begins with the September equinox, which falls between September 21 and 24.

 Is an equinox on the same day everywhere?